The book room is open Mondays and Thursdays from 9:30 to 11:00 am for donations and for buying!

-OTHER MATERIALS: CDs • Computer Games and Software • DVDs • VHS Tapes • Vinyl Records
+OTHER MATERIALS: CDs • Computer Games and Software • DVDs • Vinyl Records

 Are there special arrangements for dealers?
 Yes.
-All dealers attending the sale on Thursday morning should register at the back entrance of the mall.
+All dealers attending the sale on the first morning of the sale should register at the back entrance of the mall.
 There they will be given labels with their name and box numbers to track boxes they fill.
-If they register with the AAUW office in advance at firstname.lastname@example.org or 302-428-0939, these labels will be pre-printed.
+If they register with the AAUW office in advance at email@example.com or 302-428-0939, these labels will be pre-printed.
 All filled boxes will be taken by volunteers to another room, sorted by dealer name and priced.
 Each dealer will be presented with a printed bill, showing the price of each box and his or her grand total.

 Who benefits from the sale?
 The money raised goes to college scholarships for Delaware women.
 For details, click on Scholarships.

 What groups make the sale happen?
 We get support from the Concord Mall staff and security, Boscov’s, Macy’s and Sears as well as Delaware Moving and Storage and Diamond State Rentals.